How to Backup Files When Windows Won't Start Normally.

-Sometimes, there is the need to rescue your files if Windows don't boot, in order to perform a clean installation of the operating system.
-In this tutorial you will find two different methods, to backup your files to an external USB disk, when your Windows PC won't boot.
+Sometimes, there is the need to backup your files if Windows won't start normally, in order to perform a clean installation of the operating system.
+In this tutorial you will find two different methods, to back up your files to an external USB disk, when your PC crashes and Windows won't boot.

 Suggestion: According to my experience, when Windows cannot start, means (in most cases) that the hard drive has a problem.
 So, the most important preventive measures to avoid problems in such a case, is to frequently backup your data to an external USB drive, and to frequently check your hard drive for problems.

-How to Backup Your Files if Windows Won't Boot.
+How to Rescue Your Files if Windows Cannot Start Normally.

 The first method to backup your files, if Windows doesn't start, is to use the Windows Recovery Environment (WinRE)

 Requirements: In order to rescue your files from WinRE, you need to boot your system from a Windows Installation Media (USB or DVD).
 If you don't own a Windows installation media, then you can create one directly from Microsoft from another working PC.

 To Backup your Files from WinRE: